 At the same time, more and more Reform congregations have taken on independent projects to promote a shared society, such as a women’s group from Kehillat Birkat Shalom in Kibbutz Gezer with Arab women from Ramleh and members of Kehillat Sha’ar HaNegev with residents from the Bedouin city of Rahat.

 As tides of intolerance continue to grow, these projects serve as a ray of light for those participating in them from both sides, as well as their families, friends, and communities, who are inspired by the local change these individuals and families are insisting to create, despite the harsh reality around them.
 When an Arab cab driver finds himself telling a Jewish passenger what the Reform stream of Judaism really is, as was the case at the first Meeting Neighbors group, then truly, change has begun.

-Torah teaches us v’ahavtem et ha’ger, “and you shall love thy stranger,” with no fewer than 36 mentions of the treatment of the non-Jew in the Bible.
+Torah teaches us v’ahavtem et ha’ger, “and you shall love the stranger,” with no fewer than 36 mentions in the Bible.
 The State of Israel is still working on fulfilling the vision of its Prophets and of its founders.
 Remembering this commandment is the first step in our Journey to reach the Promised Land of co-existence, understanding, and a truly shared society.